microsoft/VirtualClient/website/docs/dependencies/0050-install-java-jdk.md

 versions of OpenJDK, you need to use your own package store.

 :::info
 This dependency does not download the JDK itself.
-The JDK package can be installed using the basic [`dependency package installation`](./0001-install-dependency-packages.md).
+The JDK package can be installed using the basic [`dependency package installation`](./0001-install-vc-packages.md).
 :::

 - [MSFT OpenJDK Installation Guide](https://docs.microsoft.com/en-us/java/openjdk/install)
 - This dependency does not download the binary.
 It only finds the OpenJDK path and sets the Environment variable "JAVA_HOME" to that directory.
 This environment variable is used within the code/logic to execute Java binaries from the installed JDK.

+## Supported Platform/Architectures
+* linux-x64
+* linux-arm64
+* win-x64
+* win-arm64

-### Component Parameters
+## Profile Component Parameters
 The following section describes the parameters used by the individual component in the profile.

 | **Parameter** | **Required** | **Description**                                                                                                 |